New Hh Treatment Approved in Japan, A Topical Rx for Underarms in Final Studies in USA & Hh Treatment Developer Involved in COVID-19 Vaccine Research

 In a completely different therapeutic area, Brickell is working with Japanese company AnGes Inc. on a vaccine intended to prevent COVID-19 infection.
 AnGes was the first company in Japan to initiate a COVID-19 vaccine clinical study and is currently conducting Phase 1 and 2 trials of its vaccine candidate in Japan.
 Brickell is helping AnGes by providing information and know-how.
 If the studies go well, Brickell will then work to bring the vaccine to the United States and certain underserved countries.

 There are approximately twenty hyperhidrosis-related studies going on in eight countries around the world looking at eleven different treatments (some new and some familiar options being used in new ways.)
-If you just can’t wait, consider purchasing the full report now.
-Reach out to us at Info@SweatHelp.org for details.
+Jump to our blog list to find parts 2 and 3 of this research report.